-Since 1982, with the support of the Tasmanian State and Australian Commonwealth Government, the CCAMLR Secretariat has been located in Hobart, where it maintains an office of 25 staff.
-The annual meetings of CCAMLR provide a valuable contribution to the local economy.
+Since 1982, with the support of the Tasmanian State and Australian Commonwealth Governments, the CCAMLR Secretariat has been located in Hobart, where it maintains an office of 25 staff.
+The annual meetings of CCAMLR provide a valuable contribution to the intellectual and economic life of Hobart.

 Phone: +61 3 6210 1168 (direct) or ext.
 1111 (reception)

 Email: narelle [dot] absolom [at] ccamlr [dot] org